TV4/graphql-advanced-query-complexity/README.md

 ## Example usage

 This example uses Apollo Server, but that is no requirement.
+Works with every Graph server that have some kind of lifecycle hook you can hook in to.

 ### Create Apollo Server plugin
 Create a new Apollo Server plugin with this code